-To allow your engine to wear-in its critical parts, we recommend that you observe the riding rules provided below for the first 500 mi (805 km).
+To allow your engine to wear-in its critical parts, we recommend that you observe the riding rules provided below for the first 805 km (500 mi).

-- 1. During the first 50 mi (80 km) of riding, keep the engine speed below 5000 rpm in any gear.
-Do not lug the engine by running or accelerating at very low rpm, or by running at high rpm longer than needed for shifting or passing. - Up to 500 mi (805 km), vary the engine speed and avoid operating at any steady engine speed for long periods.
-Engine speed up to 7000 rpm in any gear is permissible. - 3.
-Drive slowly and avoid fast starts at wide open throttle until the engine has warmed up. - 4.
-Avoid lugging the engine by not running the engine at very low speeds in higher gears. - 5.
-Avoid hard braking.
-Break-in new brakes with moderate use for the first 100 mi (161 km).
+- During the first 80 km (50 mi) of riding, keep the engine speed below 5000 rpm in any gear.
+Do not lug the engine by running or accelerating at very low rpm, or by running at high rpm longer than needed for shifting or passing. - Up to 805 km (500 mi), vary the engine speed and avoid operating at any steady engine speed for long periods.
+Engine speed up to 7000 rpm in any gear is permissible. - Drive slowly and avoid fast starts at wide open throttle until the engine has warmed up. - 4.
+Avoid lugging the engine by not running the engine at very low speeds in higher gears. - Avoid hard braking.
+Break-in new brakes with moderate use for the first 161 km (100 mi).